SousaSoftware/SousaSoft.LogStuff/README.md

 Use SousaSoft.LogStuff.Log.Add("Text") // order to add text in your log.
 Edit Text for your Text :D

-Use SousaSoft.LogStuff.LogViewer.LogFile = My.Computer.FileSystem.CurrentPath & "\Log.txt" //in order to save in LaunchPath with name Log (Just an example)
+Use SousaSoft.LogStuff.LogViewer.LogFile = My.Computer.FileSystem.CurrentPath & "\Log.txt" //in order to load from LaunchPath with name Log (Just an example)

 Use SousaSoft.LogStuff.LogViewer.CLReader().ToString() // in order to get current log in some richtextbox or some data stream